Dean Rickles

-Dean Rickles (born July 17, 1977) is Professor of History and Philosophy of Modern Physics at the University of Sydney and a Director of the Sydney Centre for Time.
+Dean Rickles (born July 17, 1977) is a British academic, who serves as a professor of History and Philosophy of Modern Physics at the University of Sydney and a Director of the Sydney Centre for Time.

 Life

 Dean Rickles was born in Hull, Yorkshire.
 He briefly trained as a concert pianist at the London College of Music, before switching to philosophy.
 He received an MA from the University of Sheffield (1999) and PhD from the University of Leeds (2004).
 During a two-year postdoctoral fellowship at the University of Calgary in 2005, he worked on the application of complex systems theory to population health.
 He took up a lectureship at the University of Sydney in 2007 and was awarded a five-year Australian Research Council fellowship in 2008 followed by an Australian Research Council Future Fellowship in 2014.

-He has one daughter, Gaia (born 2004).
-His spouse is Miroslava Hirnerova.
-They live in the Southern Highlands of New South Wales, Australia.